Let us know if you have any questions or concerns, and we'll get back to you as soon as we can.

 Imagine your children learning a second language during their elementary school years, giving them the advantage of being bilingual by the time they graduate.

-The Salinas City Elementary School District offers the Dual Immersion Program at the following four schools:
+The Salinas City Elementary School District offers the Dual Immersion Program at the following five schools:

 The Dual Language Programs in SCESD integrate native English speakers and native Spanish speakers for the entire school day, with the goals of promoting high academic achievement, first and second language development, and cross-cultural understanding for all students.